percona/pxb-docs/docs/page-tracking.md

 database.
 If the majority of pages have not been modified, the page tracking feature can improve the speed of incremental backups.

+Run the following commands as root or use the sudo command.

 ## Install the component

 To start using the page tracking functionality, do the following: